sfletche/til/js/immutability_of_import_bindings.md

     import { obj, pi } from './file-1';

-    obj.bar = 17; // works fine because imported values are not immutable
+    obj.bar = 17; // works fine because imported objects are not immutable

     obj = { bar: 17 }; // fails with syntax erro because import bindings are immutable (and not because obj is originally declared as a const)